frederic-perez/AmE-dictionary/data/idioms.md

 __as easy as shooting fish in a barrel__ Of some task or activity, exceptionally easy to do or accomplish. _Like shooting fish in a barrel._
 __as ever__ _As ever, he was right._
 __as far as (someone or something) is concerned__ :two::hammer: _As far as I’m concerned, if you can’t do the crawl you can’t swim._
+__as far as it goes__ As much as something accomplishes, typically with room for improvement.
 __as good as (something)__ In every practical or functional sense; almost certainly. _If you stay out past curfew tonight, you’re as good as grounded, young lady!_
 __as good as it gets__ :six: As good as is possible; impossible to improve upon. _This neighborhood is as good as it gets—why would we ever move?_ _Right now, Djokovic is about as good as it gets on a tennis court._ _Customer service is as good as it gets._
 __as I see it__ From my perspective.
 __as if (one’s) life depends on it__
 __as if to say__
-__as it happens,__ :dart::seven: Coincidentally; surprisingly; as a matter of fact.
+__as it happens__ :dart::eight: (as it happens,) Coincidentally; surprisingly; as a matter of fact.
 Often said of an unlikely or unusual fact, event, or circumstance.
 __as long as__
 __as many as__ _As many as five terror plots were foiled last year._
 __as much as__ _Inside today’s Stateman as much as $215 in coupon savings._